October 11, 2013

 In 2010, Brandeis University received a grant through a division of the Department of Justice to fund a PMP Center of Excellence at the Heller School in order to provide practice-‐relevant information, evaluation, and expertise to PDMPs and their stakeholders, including the development of best practices.
 By June 2012, 49 states and one territory had passed PDMP legislation and 41 states had an operating PDMP.

-Pressure to consult PDMPs before writing and dispensing controlled substance prescriptions is growing and in fact the State of New York passed the I-STOP law last year to mandate the use of their PDMP by August 27th, 2013 and EPCS by the end of 2014.
+The pressure to consult PDMPs before writing and dispensing controlled substance prescriptions is growing and in fact, the State of New York passed the I-STOP law last year to mandate the use of their PDMP by August 27th, 2013 and EPCS by the end of 2014.

 Other states are also modifying current law to make PDMPs more likely to be used, though in some states, funding the operations to make them effective and timely has been a major barrier.
 Problems with standardizing data formats and sharing information across state lines are among several challenges still facing efficient use of these programs.
 The National Association of Boards of Pharmacy (NABP) has recently created PMP InterConnect to facilitate sharing data across state borders to authorized users.
 This offers some promise of more efficient use of resources.